Orthodontic Retainers to Prevent Teeth Shifting

 Why?
 Although fixed retainers were once thought to be temporary, we now know teeth shift throughout life.
 Permanent bonded wires increase the risk of plaque buildup, tooth decay, and gum disease, since they’re harder to clean.
 For these reasons, we prioritize removable retainers as a safer, more hygienic solution.

-Habits That May Require Stronger Retention
+Are There Habits That Require Stronger Retention?

-Mouth breathing
+- Mouth breathing

-Teeth grinding or clenching
+- Teeth grinding or clenching

-Tongue thrusting or abnormal tongue posture
+- Tongue thrusting or abnormal tongue posture

-Playing reed instruments
+- Playing reed instruments

-Lip sucking or pen/pencil chewing
+- Lip sucking or chewing on pens/pencils

-Previous spacing issues
+- Previous spacing issues

-Severely rotated teeth
+- Severely rotated teeth

 Continue Routine Dental Care